mlacosta/n64analogstick/README.md

 <h1>Please Note</h1>
 You have to modify the COM port in the script to match your board.
+In my case I used the 'COM 3' port.